hansreier/techreier/eDrops/src/main/resources/static/markdown/about/reier_en.md

 This is the reason for this blog inspired website.
 Not sponsored by any company.

-I am a senior software engineer living at Moelv, Innlandet, Norway med kvinnelig samboer.
+I am a senior software engineer living in Moelv, Innlandet, Norway with female partner.
 I enjoy nature, with walks, running, cross country skiing and orienteering.
 We have a large garden, with a lawn, berry bushes, some fruit trees and a view of Mjøsa.